 Jonathan co-founded Cain International in 2014 and has since built it into a privately held real estate investment firm with nearly $4 billion of debt and equity transactions in Europe and the United States.
 He was named Property Week’s Entrepreneur of the Year in 2017.

-Prior to Cain International, Jonathan was Head of European Real Estate and Direct Investments at Guggenheim Partners, the global investment and advisory firm with more than $260bn in assets under management.
+Prior to Cain International, Jonathan was Head of European Real Estate and Direct Investments at Guggenheim Partners, the global investment and advisory firm.
 He previously served for seven years as Deputy Chief Executive of Heron International, where he led substantial real estate transactions in the UK and Europe and played a central role in Rontec’s 2011 acquisition of 500 Total petrol stations and the majority of its downstream business in the UK.

 Prior to Heron, Jonathan worked at Olswang LLP, an award-winning international law firm.
 He became a partner at age 28 and the youngest ever chief executive of a city law firm at age 32.
 Under his stewardship, the firm’s turnover grew significantly, it was awarded ‘Law Firm of the Year’ on multiple occasions.
 During that time it also expanded operations into Belgium and Germany and entered into a global alliance with Greenberg Traurig.

 Jonathan currently serves as the Chair of the Jewish Leadership Council, the umbrella organisation of the UK Jewish community.
-He is also the Chair of the Trust of the Chief Rabbi of the United Hebrew Congregations of the Commonwealth, a trustee of The Gerald Ronson Family Foundation and an Honourary President of Camp Simcha, He previously served as the Chair of Partnerships for Jewish Schools (PaJeS), the Vice-Chair of Jewish Care and Chair of Governors of Kerem School in Hampstead Garden Suburb.
+He is also the Chair of the Trust of the Chief Rabbi of the United Hebrew Congregations of the Commonwealth and a trustee of The Gerald & Gail Ronson Family Foundation and an Honourary President of Camp Simcha.
+He previously served as the Chair of Partnerships for Jewish Schools (PaJeS), the Vice-Chair of Jewish Care and Chair of Governors of Kerem School in Hampstead Garden Suburb.
 Jonathan holds a law degree from the University of Manchester and qualified as a solicitor in 1988.

 John joined Cain International in 2014 and is responsible for helping to build the firm’s franchise, primarily focusing on structured debt provision in the UK, Europe and the United States.
 John has some 30 years of experience in real estate debt lending and has been involved in underwriting over £5bn in debt transactions.